gladiusjs/html5-game-template/README.md

-This template supplies basic infrastructure that a good web game can be built on, so that as the game developer, you can just get on with writing your game.
+This template supplies basic infrastructure that a good web game can be built on, so that as the game developer, you can just get on with writing that game.

 **fast start**